eliasmagn/amazon_invoices/readme.md

 ## Data Storage

 - **PDF files** are saved to the configured download directory, defaulting to `invoices/`.
 - **Metadata** is stored in the configured SQLite database.
-The `invoices` table tracks invoice IDs, filenames, totals, currencies, payment references, and timestamps.
+The `invoices` table tracks invoice IDs, filenames, totals, currencies, payment references, timestamps, and the products contained in each invoice for keyword searches.
 - **Credentials** are stored encrypted in `.env.enc`.
 Never commit this file or the decrypted `.env` to version control.

 ### Database schema and migrations